 Aliyah and Jordan: Wordsmiths will also love this combo!
 Why?
 While Aliyah means “ascend”, Jordan translates to “descend” in Hebrew.

-Cultural and literary connections
+Cultural and literary twin names

 Eloise and Esme: Both French, both adorable and both easy on the ears – it’s an ‘oui oui’ from us!
 Want more French ideas for your little croissant?
 Check out these French baby names.